Adopt a Git branching strategy

 - Provide enough detail in the description to quickly bring reviewers up to speed with your changes.

-- Include a build or linked version of your changes running in a staged environment with your pull request so others can easily test the changes.
+- Include a build or linked version of your changes running in a staged environment with your pull request.
+Others can easily test the changes.

-The code in your master branch should pass tests, build cleanly, and always be up to date.
-Your master branch needs these qualities so that feature branches created by your team start from a known good version of code.
+The code in your main branch should pass tests, build cleanly, and always be current.
+Your main branch needs these qualities so that feature branches created by your team start from a known good version of code.

-Set up a branch policy for your master branch that:
+Set up a branch policy for your main branch that:

 - Requires a pull request to merge code.
-This prevents direct pushes to the master branch and ensures discussion of proposed changes.
+This approach prevents direct pushes to the main branch and ensures discussion of proposed changes.

 - Automatically adds reviewers when a pull request is created.
 The added team members review the code and comment on the changes in the pull request.

 - Requires a successful build to complete a pull request.
-Code merged into the master branch should build cleanly.
+Code merged into the main branch should build cleanly.

 The build pipeline for your pull requests should be quick to complete, so it doesn't interfere with the review process.

 Use release branches to coordinate and stabilize changes in a release of your code.
-This branch is long-lived and isn't merged back into the master branch in a pull request, unlike the feature branches.
-Create as many release branches as you need, but keep in mind that each active release branch represents another version of the code you'll need to support.
+This branch is long-lived and isn't merged back into the main branch in a pull request, unlike the feature branches.
+Create as many release branches as you need.
+Keep in mind that each active release branch represents another version of the code you need to support.
 Lock release branches when you're ready to stop supporting a particular release.

 Use release branches